 An inconvenient truth

-Research firm MarketsandMarkets has predicted that the machine learning market will grow to $8.81 billion by 2022, scaling exponentially while reshaping the global economy.
-However, most companies – regardless of their size actually! – spend way more time talking and thinking about AI rather than doing something valuable with it.
+Research firm MarketsandMarkets has predicted that the Machine Learning market will grow to $8.81 billion by 2022, scaling exponentially while reshaping the global economy.
+However, most companies – regardless of their size – spend way more time talking and thinking about AI rather than doing something valuable with it.
 And who could blame them?
 It’s new, it’s mysterious and it’s desirable.

 In many areas, algorithms and models that minimize human intervention are the best way forward to improve profitability and/or withstand competition.

-However, even as the revolutionary potential of AI materializes, decision makers at small and medium-sized businesses are still struggling to fit it in their vision for value creation.
+However, even as the revolutionary potential of AI materializes, decision-makers at small and medium-sized businesses are still struggling to fit it into their vision for value creation.
 In most cases, slow adoption is falsely attributed to the technical side alone – something that indeed is exclusive to companies that can afford expensive teams of data scientists and engineers.